What is Limited Liability Partnership (LLP) Registration?

-LLP is an evolved version of a normal partnership firm, where liabilities on partners are limited.
-It is governed under the LLP Act 2008 And MCA handles its registrations and governance.
-In LLP, a minimum of two partners should be there but there is no upper cap on the maximum number of partners.
+LLP is an evolved version of a normal partnership firm, where the liabilities of partners are limited.
+It is governed under the LLP Act 2008, and MCA handles its registrations and governance.
+In LLP, a minimum of two partners should be there, but there is no upper limit on the maximum number of partners.

 Designated Partner

-An individual chosen by the LLP's partners to supervise administration and assure compliance to legal requirements is known as a designated partner.
+An individual chosen by the Limited Liability Partnership (LLP) Registration in India partners to supervise administration and ensure compliance with legal requirements is known as a designated partner.
 Similar to a director in a business, this role promotes control by management over pure ownership.

 Key Responsibilities